AOMediaCodec/av1-spec/annex.a.levels.md

   * CroppedTileWidth is greater than or equal to 8 for each tile

   * CroppedTileHeight is greater than or equal to 8 for each tile

+The buffer model is used to define additional conformance requirements.

+These requirements depend on the following level and profile dependent variables:

+  * If high_tier is equal to 0, MaxBitrate is equal to MainMbps multiplied by 1,000,000

+  * Otherwise (high_tier is equal to 1), MaxBitrate is equal to HighMbps multiplied by 1,000,000

+  * MaxBufferSize is equal to MaxBitrate multiplied by 1 second

+  * BufferPoolMaxSize is equal to 10

+  * If seq_profile is equal to 0, BitrateProfileFactor is equal to 1.0

+  * If seq_profile is equal to 1, BitrateProfileFactor is equal to 2.0

+  * If seq_profile is equal to 2, BitrateProfileFactor is equal to 3.0

+The additional requirements in the buffer model are:

+  * BitRate[ op ] shall be less than or equal to the MaxBitRate * BitrateProfileFactor defined in the level constraints for the level associated with operating point op.

+  * BufferSize[ op ] shall be less or equal the MaxBufferSize * BitrateProfileFactor defined in the level constraints for the level associated with operating point op.